Non-Invertible Defects in 5d, Boundaries and Holography: Non-invertible 1-form symmetries in 5d

 \subsection{Simple examples in Maxwell-Chern-Simons theory}

 We now proceed to describe some five dimensional theories featuring the set of non-invertible 1-form symmetries described above.
-The simplest example is a $U(1)$ gauge theory with a Chern-Simons term \be S=\int -\frac12 f^{(2)}\wedge\star f^{(2)} + \frac{k}{24\pi^2}a^{(1)}\wedge f^{(2)}\wedge f^{(2)}\ . \ee The integral is performed over an arbitrary 5-manifold $M_5$ which we will assume to be spin throughout this note.
-There is then no additional constraint on $k$ besides $k\in\mathbb{Z}$ (otherwise we should set $k\in 6\mathbb{Z}$).
+The simplest example is a $U(1)$ gauge theory with a Chern-Simons term \be S=\int -\frac12 f^{(2)}\wedge\star f^{(2)} + \frac{k}{24\pi^2}a^{(1)}\wedge f^{(2)}\wedge f^{(2)}\ . \ee The integral is performed over an arbitrary 5-manifold $M_5$ such that there is no additional constraint on $k$ besides $k\in\mathbb{Z}$ (otherwise we should set $k\in 6\mathbb{Z}$, see for instance \cite{Witten:1996qb} for some discussion about this fact).
 Let us momentarily take $\partial M_5=\emptyset$ in order to keep the discussion simple.
 The presence of a boundary has deep consequences to which we will turn our attention in section \ref{sec:5dboundary}.

 Recall that this theory possesses two higher form symmetries.
 On the one hand, there is a topological magnetic 2-form symmetry $U(1)_m^{(2)}$ generated by $j_m^{(3)}=(2\pi)^{-1}\star f^{(2)}$.
 On the other, a free $U(1)$ gauge theory has a $U(1)^{(1)}_e$ electric 1-form symmetry, with current $j_e^{(2)}=f^{(2)}$, accounting for conservation of electric charge.
 Turning on background fields for these symmetries, it is easy to show that they are related by a mixed anomaly accounted for by inflow as\footnote{For completeness, let us describe the anomaly corresponding to this theory, for which the electric symmetry is broken to $\mathbb{Z}_k^{(1)}$.
 The corresponding 2-cocycle $\tilde B_e^{(2)}\in H^2(M_5,\mathbb{Z}_k)$ can be embedded in $B^{(2)}_e$ as usual, $k B^{(2)}_e=2\pi \tilde B^{(2)}_e$.
 Moreover, for general $k$, one might be interested in gauging $\mathbb{Z}_N$ subgroups of the magnetic symmetry which preserve $\mathbb{Z}_k^{(1)}$.
 Restricted to these discrete subgroups, the anomaly reads